aekanun2020/2023-DataFlow-ApacheBeam-streamTransformation/README.md

 This Python script (`transactions_injector.py`) generates simulated transaction data and publishes it to a Google Pub/Sub topic.
 It is intended to be used alongside the Apache Beam pipeline to simulate a real-time transaction stream.

-## Google DataFlow

-The Apache Beam pipeline is orchestrated using Google DataFlow, ensuring a scalable and manageable real-time data processing pipeline.

 ### Overview

 - `tr_time_str`: Transaction timestamp